mcmire/sprite_editor/README.md

     bundle exec jasmine-headless-webkit spec/javascripts

-**UPDATE 13 Feb 2012:** Or at least you could be able to at one point, but that doesn't seem to work anymore.
+**UPDATE 13 Feb 2012:** ...Or at least you could be able to at one point, but that doesn't seem to work anymore.
 Just use the jasmine gem:

     bundle exec jasmine

 Now, go to http://localhost:8888.